How ‘Mortal Kombat 11’ does right by Liu Kang’s Story

 The wuxia Hero, Liu Kang

-1992’s Mortal Kombat and 1993’s Mortal Kombat II is the closest the series has ever got to being a modernized — Americanized (by consequence) — take on the traditional wuxia story.
-Tobias’ aforementioned admiration for Tsui Hark, a formative director of several wuxia films, including Zu Warriors from the Magic Mountain (1983), really shines through in the first three games as a formative influence, particularly within its environment design in Earthrealm and Outworld.
+1992’s Mortal Kombat and 1993’s Mortal Kombat II is the closest the series has ever got to being a modernized — Americanized (by consequence) — take on the traditional wuxia (or xianxia) story.
+Tobias’ aforementioned admiration for Tsui Hark, a formative director of several wuxia films, including Zu Warriors from the Magic Mountain (1983), really shines through in the first three games as an influence, particularly within its environment design in Earthrealm and Outworld.

 MK2 is where the wrinkles are introduced.
 Liu Kang’s role in the plot is personified by a personal vendetta.
 The Shaolin Temple (or Wu Shi Academy) is burnt to the ground, its occupants brutally murdered.
 He meets with his nomadic friend, Kung Lao, and the two are united in a mission of avenging what is effectively their family.